ivandiazmolina/JSONPlaceholderapp/README.md

 # JSONPlaceholderapp

-App to manage network requests and show them data on the screen
+App to manage network requests and show their data on the screen

 # About the project.